cosmicjs/static-website/README.md

 [View Demo](http://static-site.cosmicapp.co)

 ###An API-First Static Website
 Easily create a static website using the [Cosmic JS CMS API](https://cosmicjs.com).

+###How it Works

-The build process fetches content from the Cosmic JS API, then builds the static HTML files.
-[Metalsmith](http://www.metalsmith.io/) is also thrown in, in case you would like to use markdown to edit your content for certain pages.
+1. The build process fetches content from the Cosmic JS API, then builds the static HTML files.
+2. [Metalsmith](http://www.metalsmith.io/) is also thrown in, in case you would like to use markdown to edit your content for certain pages.
+3. It runs a light Node.js server to perform rebuilds at the route `/rebuild-site`

 You get the best of all worlds:

-1. An easy way to edit content.
+1. An easy way to edit content from the Cosmic JS Dashboard.
-2. A flexible API to store and fetch content from any device or programming language.
+2. A flexible API to store and fetch content that can be delivered to any device are application regardless of programming language.
-3. A light-weight, static website.
+3. A light-weight, static website that loads fast and allows you to also contribute Markdown pages.

 ###Getting Started
 ####Install